4 easy ways to handle body cam footage effectively and confidently using Reduct

 Reduct mutlicam sync view.

-The Colorado State Public Defender's Office was looking for a fast legal transcription service to quickly generate transcripts for the growing amount of audio and video evidence used in their cases.
+The Colorado State Public Defender's Office needed a rapid, reliable transcription solution to keep pace with the rising volume of audio and video evidence in their caseload.

-After trying Reduct successfully in mid-2021, the office decided to implement its use in 21 locations.
+After trying Reduct, the office decided to implement its use in 21 locations.

-In these locations, over a thousand lawyers uploaded more than 500,000 minutes of digital evidence, like audio and video recordings, including the footage from body-worn cameras, using only Reduct.
+In these locations, over a thousand lawyers uploaded more than 500,000 minutes of discovery, including body-worn camera footage in Reduct.